Year Six - Classes Cygnus and Eridanus

 Going for Gold:

 We are incredibly passionate about maximising opportunities to take the children on trips and visits to enhance their learning.
 We believe that the broader range of experiences that the children have and places that the children visit, the more they increase in confidence and self-belief.
 Every visit that the children enjoy is utilised as an opportunity to further develop social skills, cultural understanding and language development, alongside the key academic aims of the visit.
-Class Teachers are always looking for new and exciting opportunities to enrich the curriculum and welcome volunteers to accompany the children in their adventures!
+Class Teachers are always looking for new and exciting opportunities to enrich the curriculum.

-Moreover, in a few weeks, there will be a meeting between parents and the Year 6 staff.
-During this meeting, parents will be provided with exam materials to work with their children.
+In the autumn term, we will hold a meeting between parents and the Year 6 staff.
+During this meeting, parents will be provided with exam materials to work through with their children.
 We will also provide tips on how to enhance their learning at home.
-When children are completing exams at home, they would ideally do so under exam conditions so that they are as prepared as possible for the tests in May.